Kevin Doran: Abortion

+In 2013, while a member of the Mater Hospital board, Doran said the hospital "can't carry out abortions because it goes against our ethos".
+As an institution listed in the Protection of Life During Pregnancy Act, the hospital was obliged to carry out or assist with terminations where the life of a pregnant woman was in danger.
+A spokesperson for Department of Health replied to say that the Act "does not provide for conscientious objection by institutions" and consciousness objections related solely to the rights of the "persons involved in the delivery of the treatment only".
+In the case of an immediate risk to the life of a pregnant woman, the health professional has a "duty to ensure that another colleague takes over the care of the patient as per current medical ethics'.

 Speaking on Newstalk Breakfast on 9 March 2015, Doran caused controversy by suggesting that rape victims seek abortions to "get back" at their perpetrators:"Objectively speaking, to kill another human being is always sinful.
 The child is still a human being, you don’t destroy a life in order to get back at the mother’s rapist."Following the passing of a referendum on liberalising abortion laws on 25 May 2018, he encouraged Catholics who voted Yes in the referendum to repent.
 While he believed those who voted in favour of the motion knowing abortion would be the outcome had committed “a sin”, Doran also stated that any decision by Catholics who voted yes to receive Communion was "a matter for their own personal conscience".

 Contraception

 At an event commemorating the 50th anniversary of the papal encyclical Humanae vitae in August 2018, Doran claimed "the fact that [women who use contraception] are less likely to become pregnant also takes away from women one of the principle motives or freedoms for saying no to unwanted sex", stating that "there is a very direct connection between the contraceptive mentality and the surprisingly high number of people who seem ready to redefine marriage today as a relationship between two people without distinction as to sex".

 The then-Minister for Health, Simon Harris, tweeted in response:"Please just make it stop!
 Increasing access to & availability of contraception is and will remain public health policy.
-Religion plays an important role for many on an individual basis - but it will not determine health and social policy in our country any more.
+Religion plays an important role for many on an individual basis – but it will not determine health and social policy in our country any more.
 Please get that."